-As required by county code and DEQ regulations, any stockpiled soil will be covered to prevent erosion and downgradient side of the staging area demarcated by standard sediment fencing.
-This staging area will also have an ingress/egress for construction vehicles and equipment to safely cross the Fanno Creek bike and pedestrian trail.
-The S.W.
-82nd Avenue portal is a deeded easement between the PGC property and municipal streets.
-It is anticipated that an access permit is required from Tualatin Hills Parks and Recreation District to allow vehicles across the Fanno Creek bike and pedestrian trail.
-Given presence of underground sewer lines, steel or high density plastic panels will be placed across the asphalt trail to protect from compaction damage.
+As required by county code and DEQ regulations, any stockpiled erodible material will be covered to prevent erosion.
+The temporary access via S.W.
+83rd Avenue have an ingress/egress for construction vehicles and equipment to safely cross the Fanno Creek bike and pedestrian trail.
+PGC has coordinated obtaining an access permit from Tualatin Hills Parks and Recreation District and Washington County vehicles crossing the Fanno Creek bike and pedestrian trail.
+Given presence of underground sewer lines, steel or high density plastic panels will be placed across the asphalt trail to protect from the vehicle weight.